Anabolic Steroids: Abuse by Athletes

 University of Iowa wrestling coach and Olympic gold medalist Dan Gable explains it like this: "Besides the health effects, what you lose when you use steroids is mental toughness.
 The key to victory is that the strongest mind wins.
 You can get physical strength with steroids, but you lose the mental toughness (you would have gained) from brutal hard work.
 Steroids hurt mental toughness by serving as a crutch."
 (Yesalis CE, et al. 1998).

-ANSWER: Yes, but only in certain events.
-In general, anabolic steroids enhance muscle strength and muscular power.
-Thus, they enhance performance in sports/events that require explosive power such as football, wrestling, shot put, 100-meter dash, etc. They do not appear to be beneficial in events such as marathon, cycling, etc. However, their ability to boost muscle protein metabolism suggests that anabolic steroids might enhance training and recovery in any athlete.
+Anabolic steroids enhance muscle strength and muscular power.
+Thus, they enhance performance in sports/events that require explosive power such as football, wrestling, shot put, 100-meter dash, etc. They do not appear to be beneficial in events such as marathon, distance cycling, etc. However, their ability to boost muscle protein metabolism suggests that anabolic steroids might enhance training and recovery in any athlete.

-Q: Will I die if I take anabolic steroids?
+Q: Will I get arrested if I use anabolic steroids?

 Q: Are steroid precursors such as androstenedione as harmful as anabolic steroids?